 A minor in Health, Medicine, and Society is an interdisciplinary, social scientific study of health and medicine.
 It encompasses anthropological, sociological, psychological, and political science investigations of health and illness.
 This minor prepares students for a myriad of careers that directly or indirectly relate to a variety of fields in the medical professions.

 To complete the Minor in Health, Medicine, and Society students must complete six (6) three (3) credit courses in Anthropology, Sociology, and related social science or medically related disciplines.
 Also, four of the total courses must be completed in Anthropology or Sociology.
 The electives may come from a variety of fields depending on the specific course.
-Students may count courses taken in the Core Curriculum as part of the minor.
+Students may count courses taken in the Core Curriculum as part of the minor, however, two additional courses must be taken in addition to the Core courses to complete the minor.
 Students in Sociology or Applied Social and Cultural Studies may not count courses toward the major and the HMS minor.
 One course must be taken at the 300 or 400 level.

 |ANT 118 - Applied Anthropology||3|

 |HWOS 432 - Disability Studies and Inclusive Communities||3|

 |PSY 325 - Psychology of Aging||3|

 |SOC 224 - Family, Health, and Social Change||3|